brorb/710-wiki/quartz-site/docs/features/graph view.md

     repelForce: 0.5, // how much nodes should repel each other
     centerForce: 0.3, // how much force to use when trying to center the nodes
     linkDistance: 30, // how long should the links be by default?
-    fontSize: 0.6, // what size should the node labels be?
+    fontSize: 0.8, // what size should the node labels be?
-    opacityScale: 1, // how quickly do we fade out the labels when zooming out?
+    opacityScale: 1.6, // how quickly do we fade out the labels when zooming out?
+    labelVisibility: {
+      minAlpha: 0.25,
+      maxAlpha: 1,
+      startZoom: 0.8,
+      endZoom: 2.6,
+    },
     removeTags: [], // what tags to remove from the graph
     showTags: true, // whether to show tags in the graph
     enableRadial: false, // whether to constrain the graph, similar to Obsidian